szabgab/slides/ansible-intro/intro.md

 sudo apt-get install ansible
 ```

-Than we want to configure the hosts file so it will know the other servers its working with:
+Than we want to configure the hosts file so it will know the other servers its working with by name:

 ```
 sudo nano /etc/hosts